 SCO Unixware is a Unix operating system that runs on many OEM platforms.

-The vulnerability specifically exists because of a failure to check the
+The vulnerability specifically exists due to a failure to check

 Unixware versions 7.1.3 and 7.1.4.
 All previous versions of SCO Unixware